 Using baking soda on your towels can help loosen up the fibers and clean off any residual chemical build-up, which will make your towels plushy.
 You can mix half a cup of baking soda with a normal amount of detergent and wash your towels like you regularly do.
 Baking soda naturally eliminates any foul odors that may have built up on the surface of the towel.
 This is especially helpful for damp gym and salon towels, or even the bath towel pile lying on the bathroom floor.

 You should not put too many towels in your washer at once.
 This not only strains the machine, but it also will not provide enough room to rinse out all the dirt and detergents from your towels.
 The same goes for the dryer; if you overload the dryer, there won’t be enough air in the dryer to properly fluff the fabric.

-Another suggestion is using unused tennis balls in the machine.
+Another suggestion is to use unused tennis balls in the machine.
 Having a few unused tennis balls or dryer balls bouncing around in the dryer helps remove lumps while softening and fluffing your towels.

 You should also go easy on tumble drying.
-Heat from the dryer can damage the wholeness of cotton.
+The heat from the dryer can damage the wholeness of cotton.
 Therefore, use a lower setting or alternate between air drying and tumble drying.
 You can also partially dry towels on the line and then finish them up in the dryer.
-If you prefer line drying, shake the towels out afterward to fluff up the fibers, or toss them in the dryer on a cool setting for additional softness.
+If you prefer line drying, shake the towels out afterward to fluff up the fibers, or toss them in the dryer in a cool setting for additional softness.